ICESAT-2HackWeek/leading_to_phytoplankton/README.md

 ### Goals

-Hackweek Goal: Query, Download, and Visualize coincident ICESat-2, Sentinel-2, and Argo Float data.
+**Hackweek Goal**: Query, Download, and Visualize coincident ICESat-2, Sentinel-2, and Argo Float data.

-Long term goal: Create a package that will download data of interest for a specified time period and bounding box to study changing ice-ocean interactions & properties.
+**Long term goal**: Create a package that will download data of interest for a specified time period and bounding box to study changing ice-ocean interactions & properties.
 This package will be modular so that other data products can easily be incorporated.

 Specific goals:
 1. Create a tool for identifying (near) co-indicdent measurements across varied datasets(specifically with Argo float data, MODIS and/or Sentinel imagery, and ICESat-2 tracks)